Melbourne, Victoria Airbnb Market Data 2026: STR Report & Statistics

 Amenity Insights for Melbourne

-- Essential amenities in Melbourne that guests expect include: Wifi, TV, Heating, Air conditioning, Smoke alarm, Kitchen.
+- Essential amenities in Melbourne that guests expect include: Wifi, TV, Air conditioning, Heating, Smoke alarm, Kitchen.
 Lacking these (any) could significantly impact bookings.

 - Popular amenities like Hot water, Washer, Dishes and silverware are common but not universal.
 Offering these can provide a competitive edge.